Tasik Cermin (Mirror Lake) In Ipoh

 You don’t need to pay entrance fees for kids under 90cm or disabled members of your group.

-It costs RM25 per pax for the 20-minute boat rides (boat tickets for those under 18 years old cost RM18) that go around the lake.
+It costs an additional RM25 per pax for the 20-minute boat rides (boat tickets for those under 18 years old cost RM18) that go around the lake.

 When we went, parts of the park still look unfinished.
 The attraction map on the brochures suggests that there is more to come.

-1. Go Through The Tunnel To Tasik Cermin
+1. Walk Through The Tunnel To Tasik Cermin

 The actual viewing deck for Tasik Cermin is only accessible through the original tunnel.
 The original tunnel that leads to Tasik Cermin has since been widened.